Chapter One: Attack on the City - Part One

 "Okay," The tall boy drew out the word, taking the towel that hung around his neck to begin to dry his hair.

 Akashi turned back to the desk, typing away on his laptop.
 He frowned in minor annoyance, craning his neck to peer out the window.
 "Ryouta is probably there already.
-We will go leaving soon."
-Even from the 12th floor, he could still hear the screams of wild girls, giving the sign that the model had probably came too early and ended up in the cafe for protection.
+We will be leaving soon."
+Even from the 12th floor, he could still hear the screams of wild girls, giving the sign that the model had probably came too early and ended up in the cafe for his own protection.

 "Okay," Murasakibara replied in his flat tone, tossing the damp towel onto the bed as he dug through his bag.
 He pulled a sucker out, one that was made up of funky colors, oddly enough.
 He stuck the lollipop inside his mouth, taking a moment to admire the new taste of cranberry and orange-fudge mixed together, before he pulled his shoes on.
 "Akachin, do you want one?"

 "No thank you."
-Akashi replied, stopping to adjust his sweater, before heading for the door.
+Akashi replied, stopping to adjust his sweater before heading for the door.
 Murasakibara followed after him, poking the end of the lollipop stick as he ducked his head so he wouldn't accidentally hit it like the last time.

 "Maybe I should get some bodyguards."
 He mused quietly, feeling alone inside the cafe, apart from the girls outside.
-It was brightly lit, looked very clean and tidy, and smelled of fresh coffee and cakes.
+It was brightly lit, looked very clean and tidy, and smelled of fresh coffee and pastries.

 He put the menu down, deciding to wait for the others to arrive so they could all order together.
 He looked at the ceiling, wondering if counting the circular designs would pass the time, until he heard a loud bang against the window.
 He jumped slightly, and turned only to see a girl pressed against the window.
 She slides down, almost like dead weight, while other girls stared at her.

 'I hope they know that they can't run through glass.'
-Kise thought, feeling slightly amused, but then bad at the same time, as he turned away from the scene.
+Kise thought, feeling slightly amused but then bad at the same time, as he turned away from the scene.
 The owner, a kind old woman, had appeared, holding a mop in her hand.